nens/lizard-docs/source/c_introduction.rst

     * **[columns]:** maps lizard columns to shapefile columns
     * **[default]:** optionally provide default values for columns

-This example .ini creates a new asset from each record of the shapefile, with:

-    * A **code** taken from the ID_1 column of the shapefile;
-    * A **name** taken from the NAME column of the shapefile;
-    * A **surface_level** taken from the HEIGHT column of the shapefile;
-    * A **frequency** that defaults to daily;
-    * A **scale** that defaults to 1, which means this asset can be seen at world scale, when the asset-layer in Lizard-nxt is configured accordingly.

 Assets with nested assets
 ++++++++++++++++++++++++++++++++++++
+In case of nested assets, these should be found in the same shapefile record (row) as their assets.

-In case of nested assets another section should be added to the .ini file:
+The following section should be added to the .ini file:

     * **[nested]:** maps lizard columns to shapefile columns, it is possible to add multiple nested assets for one asset.